pegahsafaie/js-with-typing/README.md

 Now add // @ts-check to the top of the main.js file and you should see errors appearing!
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/19w71i5tprg26gm8icly.jpg)

-Is it possible to define our own custom types?
+**Q**: Is it possible to define our own custom types?
 Sure we can, with @typedef annotations of JSDoc.
 Let's see how.

 - using `@typedef` we define a new type named `Animal` with two properties.
 - using `@type` we assign this type to a variable.
 ![Define and use custom types](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/qavkkw4e73jwy7rycxrh.jpg)

-Can we use the same type in multiple places?
+**Q**: Can we use the same type in multiple places?
 Like we use modules to organize our code?
 Yes!
 We can do it by using @import and here's how:
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/am85d1wrd0bf2b262mog.jpg)

 If someone changes the `race` property to `type` in the future, our JSCode annotations help him to see the side effect and fix it!